MirgudeSaikrishna/MirgudeSaikrishna/README.md

 🔭 I’m currently working on WEB DEVELOPMENT using AI

-💬 Ask me about MERN stak, Machine Learning, DSA
+💬 Ask me about MERN stack, Machine Learning, DSA

 📫 How to reach me: https://linktr.ee/SaiKrishna580